planetfederal/desktop-documentation/docs/source/components/qtdesigner.rst

    .. figure:: img/qt_designer_layer_attributes.png

 7. Let's now have a look at the layer's current feature form.
-Go back to QGIS main window, select the `events` layer and, in the `digitising toolbar` (if not visible check :menuselection:`View --> Toolbars --> Digitizing toolbar`) click :guilabel:`Toggle editing`.
-Next to it, select the :guilabel:`Add Feature` tool and click anywhere in the map canvas to add a new point to your layer.
-This step should insert a point in the map canvas and show the automatically created layer's feature form.
+Go back to QGIS main window, select the `events` layer and click :guilabel:`Toggle editing` in the `digitising toolbar` (if not visible check :menuselection:`View --> Toolbars --> Digitizing toolbar`).
+In the same toolbar, select the :guilabel:`Add Feature` tool and click anywhere in the map canvas to add a new point to your layer.
+This step should insert a point in the map canvas and show the default layer's feature form.
 Take some time analysing the feature form and then press :guilabel:`Cancel` to discard any changes.

    .. figure:: img/qt_designer_layer_add_point.png